Joshua Klein

-Joshua Klein (born 1974 in Seattle, Washington) is a technologist who uses systems thinking to create alternative methods of succeeding in divergent fields.
-He is most widely known for his project designed to train crows to fetch lost change, but has also used this method to write three books (a science fiction novel and two business books), participate in several startups, work for the US Intelligence Community, and speak at conferences such as Davos and TED.
+Joshua Klein (born 1974 in Seattle, Washington) is an American technologist and author known for exploring systems thinking across multiple disciplines.
+He gained attention for a project to train crows to collect coins; he has also written three books (one science-fiction novel and two business books), been involved with several startups, worked with U.S. government and intelligence organizations, and spoken at conferences including Davos and TED.
+He's also a member of the creative collective Group of Humans.

-Currently, Klein works advising senior executives on technology strategy and is acting CEO of www.indigometrics.com, a culture measurement and management analytics company.
+Klein advises senior executives on technology strategy and serves as acting CEO of Indigometrics, a culture measurement and management analytics company.

 Television

-Klein's first television series, The Link, premiered on The National Geographic Channel on Friday May 25, 2012.
+Klein's first television series, The Link, premiered on The National Geographic Channel on Friday, May 25, 2012.
 The show is about the history of human innovation, tracing the connections between the world's greatest inventions in art, science, medicine, finance and more, from ancient times up to the present day.
 Each episode spans a dozen or so technologies, and traces how each one was dependent on the capabilities provided by the one before it.
-It is a modern version of James Burke's documentary television series, Connections.

-After that, Klein hosted a short series call Smart China, debuting on Discovery Channel Saturday September 3, 2016.
-The show is about world changing innovations created across China and their implications for improving the environment, cities, travel, and more.
+After that, Klein hosted a short series called Smart China, debuting on Discovery Channel Saturday September 3, 2016.
+The series covers technological innovations in China and their impact on the environment, urban development, transportation, and other areas.

 Klein also co-produced the series Game Vision, for Discovery Channel, which debuted on Saturday September 16, 2017.
 The series is focused on how games have evolved throughout history and are likely to evolve into the future, with an emphasis on sociocultural impact, technology, and the ways that games bleed over into our everyday lives.
-Game Vision is the first game-related documentary on Discovery since its establishment in 1985.

 Books

-Klein's first book, a cyberpunk novel called Roo'd (ISBN 1434844005), was released in 2007 under a Creative Commons Share-alike license.
-It was made available on the iPhone in one of the first ebook readers for that platform, and later made available via Amazon.com.
+His first book, the cyberpunk novel Roo'd (2007), was released under a Creative Commons Share-Alike license.

-In 2010 Hacking Work (ISBN 159184357X) was released; a business book focusing on how employees could break rules ("Hack") to empower themselves and their company.
-The book was featured in several business journals such as the Harvard Business Review and resulted in a number of related guest posts on notable blogs such as Fast Company and BoingBoing.net.